arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/1_structs.md

 @RESTSTRUCT{replicationFactor,collection_info,integer,optional,}
 contains how many copies of each shard are kept on different DBServers.; *Cluster specific attribute.*

-@RESTSTRUCT{minReplicationFactor,collection_info,integer,optional,}
+@RESTSTRUCT{writeConcern,collection_info,integer,optional,}
-contains how many minimal copies of each shard need to be in sync on different DBServers.
-The shards will refuse to write, if we have less then these many copies in sync. *Cluster specific attribute.*
+how many copies of each shard are required to be in sync on the different DBServers.
+If there are less then these many copies in the cluster a shard will refuse to write.
+Writes to shards with enough up-to-date copies will succeed at the same time however.
+The value of *writeConcern* can not be larger than *replicationFactor*. *Cluster specific attribute.*

 @RESTSTRUCT{shardingStrategy,collection_info,string,optional,}
 the sharding strategy selected for the collection; *Cluster specific attribute.*